 The study of the life sciences can blossom into a wide range of professions.

-The Biology Program at Wilkes University has developed a national reputation for its ability to successfully prepare young students for professional and graduate programs.
+The Biology and Earth Systems Science Department at Wilkes has developed a national reputation for its ability to successfully prepare young students for professional and graduate programs.
 Small class sizes allow our students to work closely with our expert faculty, and are encouraged as early as their freshman year to pursue original research.

 Whether your goal is to enroll in medical or professional school, pursue graduate study or seek employment after graduation, our faculty, innovative research, personal attention and great facilities will help you get there.